manojgayala/POPL1/Functions.md

 %
 ```

+### Recursion

-3) Recursive functions are written in the below form in Tureasy
+Recursive functions are written in the below form in Tureasy
 ```c
 $fact(int n) << int
   if n == 1